 Thus student-loan forgiveness programs do not only have pros.
 If you have sufficient financial stability, try to pay off your student loan debts as early as possible.
 Instead of hoping for forgiveness that you are not sure to receive.

-There is another point to be taken into consideration.
+There are other points to be taken into consideration -

 More than the student loan forgiveness programs, it would be much beneficial to try to reduce the educational expenses at the college.